joakim/kay/README.md

         console log "{name} the {model} replicant moved {$meters} meters" }

-    -- an internal behavior (a behavior assigned to a property)
+    -- a local behavior (a behavior assigned to a property)
     say: ($words) -> {
         console log "{name} says: {$words}"
     }